-One of the buildings on our list of off-the-beaten-track monuments, Prague’s Dancing House has imposed its architectural style on tourists, who marvel at the sight of such a modern structure in the heart of a rather traditional city.
+Iconic building, the maison dansante in Prague has imposed its architectural style on tourists, who marvel at seeing such a modern structure in the heart of a rather traditional town.

 A monument we invite you to discover, as soon as possible.
-After all, you won’t see another one like it anywhere else!
+After all, you won’t see another one like it anywhere!

-Conceived and designed by architects Vlado Milunić and Frank O. Gehry, the Prague Dancing House (Tančící dům) is one of the pillars of modern architecture in the czech capital city.
-This surprising, unusual building was in fact inspired by the dance steps of Fred Astair and Ginger Rogers.
+Imagined, worked on by architects Vlado Milunić and Frank O. Gehry, the Prague Dancing House (Tančící dům) today stands as a pillar of modern architecture in Prague.
+This surprising, unusual building was actually inspired by the dance steps of Fred Astair and Ginger Rogers.

-It was preceded by an old house that was destroyed during the Second World War.
-The building soon became a Czech landmark.
+Before this was an old house, but it was destroyed during the Second World War, and the building soon became a Czech landmark.
 Today, the dancing house houses offices, a café and a luxury rooftop restaurant.

 The view from the terrace is simply splendid.
 It’s one of the reasons why the place is so popular.
 Finally, a 21-room hotel is available for overnight stays.

-The building, with a total surface area of 5842m², was constructed from scrap metal, glass and prefabricated concrete.
-Nearly a hundred concrete panels of different shapes and sizes were used to complete the façade.
+The building, with a total surface area of 5842m², was worked from scrap metal, glass and precast concrete.
+To complete the façade, nearly a hundred concrete panels of different sizes and shapes were used.

 But just how much did this building cost?
-At the time, it was estimated that the building would have cost between 250 and 300 million Czech crowns (around 12 to 15 million euros/dollars).
+At the time, it was estimated that the building would have cost between 250 and 300 million Czech crowns (around 12 to 15 million euros).

-Today, the building is considered a tourist hotspot, especially as it is so close to the banks of the Vltava.
-However, not everything has been rosy.
+Today, it’s considered a tourist hotspot, especially as it’s close to the banks of the Vltava.
+However, it wasn’t all plain sailing.
 At the time of its construction, the project came under heavy criticism.

-Many people seemed to think that the post-modern style of the house would be totally out of keeping with the Gothic-Art Nouveau style of Prague’s streets.
+Many people seemed to think that the post-modern style of this house would be totally at odds with the gothic-art nouveau style of Prague’s streets.

-Would you like to go there?
-You’ll find the Prague Dancing House at Jiráskovo nám.
+Want to get out and about?
+You’ll find Prague’s Dancing House at Jiráskovo nám.
 1981/6, 120 00 Nové Město.
 Admission is free.
-You won’t be able to visit everything, however, as professional dancers work there every day.
-If you want to enjoy the place and a 360-degree view, you’ll have to go to the very top.
+You won’t be able to visit everything, however, as professionals work here every day.
+If you want to enjoy a 360-degree view, you’ll have to go to the very top.

-Prague’s Dancing House is one of the symbols of the capital and largest city in the Czech Republic.
+Prague’s dancing house, it’s one of the symbols of the capital and largest city of the Czech Republic.
 To take the experience even further, a hotel room is available for rent in the Tančící dům…

-It’s a little pricey, but you can be sure you’ll be treated to an exceptional view from this architecturally bizarre building.
-Enough to take some great photos and images before heading home.
+A little pricey, yes, but you can be sure that you’ll be treated to an exceptional view from this architecturally bizarre building.
+It’s a great place to take pictures before heading home.
 You’ll see the Vltava River and Prague Castle.

-For those simply interested in a visit, take the time to enjoy the view from the top of the tower and, above all, a good cup of coffee on the spot.
+For those simply interested in a visit, take the time to enjoy the view from the top of the tower and, above all, a good cup of coffee on site.
 The architecture of this building is well worth a visit…